ethanshafron/data-science-final/README.md

 Looking back on it, this was implemented pretty poorly.
 However, this was also one of the single most valuable projects I have ever done in a school setting and I am proud of the creativity that it took to complete.
 I'd like to revisit this at some point, but in the meantime I will leave my ideas here for people to check out.
+Please note that I did not upload the raw data.
+This is mostly because they are massive files, but also because there is no need.
+All the data is freely available on the web, or you can get it for free by using the scripts here.

 You can see the final web app [here](https://uvm.maps.arcgis.com/apps/webappviewer/index.html?id=340a33fb64094eeaa64ec18bc25151c3)